dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - Bullet: Provide flexibility for editorial to curate the changing news agenda focusing on a particular theme or topic.
       - Bullet: Make it easy to access the range and breadth of news content on any device.
       - Bullet: Drive onward journeys.
-      - Bullet: Integrate and present effective advertising and sponsorship solutions
+      - Bullet: Integrate and present effective advertising and sponsorship solutions.
       - Bullet: Use the front page real-estate effectively and increase the maximum breakpoint width from 1008 to 1280 pixels wide.

-  - Theme-Classes: block-mb block-mt bg-snow
+  - Theme-Classes: block-mt bg-snow
     Pattern-Image:
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     H2-Heading: My Role